postmanlabs/labs-docs/src/pages/docs/getting-started/navigating-postman.md

 * **Home** - Go to your personal home page, which includes alerts, announcements, your activity feed, your recently visited workspaces, and links to resources for [your team](/docs/collaborating-in-postman/collaboration-intro/) if applicable.
 * **Workspaces** - Search for workspaces, view your recently visited workspaces, or [create a new workspace](/docs/getting-started/creating-your-first-workspace/).
 * **API Network** - Explore the [Public API Network](/docs/getting-started/exploring-public-api-network/) and access your team's [Private API Network](/docs/collaborating-in-postman/adding-private-network/).
-* **Reports** - _Available for Postman Enterprise and select Postman Professional plans_.
-View [reports](/docs/reports/reports-overview/) with details about your team, workspaces, and APIs, and your security audit.
 * **Explore** - Browse public APIs, teams, workspaces, and collections on Postman.

 <img alt="Expanded view of the Search Postman field" src="https://assets.postman.com/postman-docs/navigating-postman-search-v9.15.jpg" width="500px"/>